 Software developers can avoid the vulnerability or mitigate its effects in the following ways.

-Place all data in memory regions accessible to only one thread at a time.
+Place all data in memory regions accessible to only one thread or task at a time.

 Use languages and those language features that provide a robust synchronization mechanism to protect against data corruption.